 At the end of the day, head back to George Town area to do some last-minute shopping or see things that you didn’t get to on the first day.

 Two days in Penang is not enough time to visit everything, especially when it comes to trying all of the different food.
 If you have three or more days in Penang, consider visiting these other Penang attractions which are on our bucket list when we return.

 - Penang National Park has plenty of hiking trails to keep you occupied for the day and you can even head to the beach.
+It’s on the bucket list to visit Penang National Park’s Meromictic Lake in the future.
 We also like how there is free admission to the park.
 If you decide to go on the canopy walkway, there is an admission fee.

 - Penang Botanic Garden is an oasis of an area with greenery and beautiful plants.
 There is a hiking trail that leads to Penang Hill.
 You can also relax along the waterfall in the area.

 - Go shopping in the Gurney Drive area.
 We didn’t have time to explore the glamorous area of Gurney Drive so we’ll check it out on a return trip.

 Most visitors will fly into Penang Bayan Lepas International Airport (airport code: PEN).
 For us, it was an easy 1.5-hour flight via Air Asia (one of our favorite low-cost airlines in Asia) from where we started in Ho Chi Minh City, Vietnam.

 If you’re starting your Malaysia trip in Kuala Lumpur, you can take a domestic flight or consider other modes of transportation to get to Penang.

 We loved how the airport was so convenient and orderly with immigration.
 It took us only five minutes to pass through immigration, considering that the line was short.